 According to the US National Vulnerability Database (NVD), in 2020,103 security vulnerabilities were disclosed.
 This is the highest number of security vulnerabilities ever recorded and almost quadruples the number of vulnerabilities in the past decade.
 From these,70% provided malicious actors with an attack vector.

 This is a scary prospect for any company looking to build or maintain its digital presence as it leaves you vulnerable to all kinds of cyberattacks.
 While having a CMS gives you an extra layer of security, not every CMS is created equal.
 Traditional —or coupled CMS— like WordPress or Drupal are often even more vulnerable to attacks.
-In this article, we discuss the top CMS security vulnerabilities and how enlisting a headless CMS can mitigate them.
+This article discusses the top CMS security vulnerabilities and how enlisting a Content Platform with Headless CMS architecture can mitigate them.

 What Is a Security Vulnerability, Anyway?